What are polymers?

 - Good barrier – PET products have low permeability to oxygen, carbon dioxide and water, therefore, it maintains the integrity of products with good shelf life.

-- Lightweight – The lightweight of PET products reduce the shipping costs compared to glass products.
+- Lightweight – The lightweight of PET products reduces the shipping costs compared to glass products.

 - Recyclable – PET polymer is recyclable and can be reshaped in different shapes.